 3. Take a nap.
 Rather than being horrified by that tired feeling and trying to push through it lest you turn into a total degenerate, accept that you might be genuinely tired - and giving your body some needed sleep will make you more productive, not less.
 Limit naps to no more than 20-30 minutes to ensure your sleep cycle isn't disrupted.

 4. Nobody to talk to at the moment?
 Feel like your venting sessions with girlfriends leave you feeling worse off than when you started?
 Journalling might be the key.
 If you don't take the time to listen to your own thoughts and feelings, and process them on paper, they stay trapped in your head, where things are often magnified, confused and snarled.
 Put your truth down in black and white and watch as you gain clarity, peace of mind, relief and resolution.

 5. Pamper yourself with a warm bath.
 Bath rituals can be healing on so many levels: assuming you're using high quality bath additives like healing salts or natural skin care products, you're doing good for your body; the warmth, aromas and sensations can be soothing and relaxing as well as stimulating and invigorating; and there is almost endless room to take the experience to the next level with simple indulgences like calming music, candles, crisp towels...

 What do all 5 self-care activities have in common?
-You are spending quality time with the most important person in your life: yourself.
+You are spending quality time with a VIP: yourself.
 Don't wait for someone to come along and pamper you; the key is to make yourself a priority and do it for yourself.
 Try one or all of these activities on a daily basis to discover what makes you feel wonderful.
 You deserve it!